 by Claudia Larsen

 Don’t let the title scare you off!
 I’ve been wondering why plants of the same species sometimes occur in different colors, so I did a little research.
-As you can see from my photos, some common flowers that have appeared in my garden are red and yellow forms of milkweed (Asclepias tuberosa) and blanketflower (Gaillardia puchella) (pictured right).
-I also have red, pink and white tropical sage (Salvia coccinea), which I’m sure many of you have also grown.
-Do you ever have white flower forms of your typically blue spiderwort (Tradescantia ohiensis) or Stokes’ aster (Stokesia laevis)?
+Some common flowers that have appeared in my garden are red and yellow forms of Butterfly milkweed (Asclepias tuberosa) and red, pink and white Tropical sage (Salvia coccinea), which I’m sure many of you have also grown.
+Do you ever have white flower forms of your typically blue Spiderwort (Tradescantia ohiensis) or Stokes’ aster (Stokesia laevis)?
 Wonder what’s going on?

 There are scientific papers that are the results of years of study, but I hope to shed a little light on the subject without having to pursue a new degree in molecular biology.